bradleytaunt/eleventy-taunt/posts/the-wonders-of-text-ellipsis.md

 ---
 title: The wonders of text ellipsis
 summary: Breaking down when and where to use the CSS text ellipsis property
-description: Breaking down when and where to use the CSS text ellipsis property
 date: 2016-11-15
 tags:
     - css